 GOD the Creator and others can see Srinivasa as of eternal form of lustrous body.
 [3.24.8-11]

 A woman who commits sins against her husband alive or dead shall never get a husband in her rebirth.
-She will be the most unfortunate creature among women.
 [2.26.59]

 A soft-hearted, truthful, pure, and kind-natured brahmin went to a forest to practice penance.
 He used to perform homas and great sacrifices.
 He was afraid of the other world.
 He strictly followed the instruction of his preceptor.
 He was delighted in serving guests.
 He observed yogic practices.
 He spent years in the secluded forest.
 Then the idea of visiting holy centres entered his mind.
 [2.22.22-27]

-The wise declare . . . where there is no exegesis or commentary on the supreme songs . . . where there are no people who understand the substance thereof, one should not live even for a moment.
+The wise declare . . . where there is no exegesis or commentary on the supreme songs . . . where there are no people who understand the substance thereof, one should not live.
 [3.20.26]

 Prana (vital airs) is called ahamkara; it is a part of Garutmat [Garuda].
-It is inferior to Kama and Indra by ten percent.
+It is inferior to Kama and Indra.
 [3.28.36]

 They study the Vedas and discuss.
 But they do not realize the Ultimate Reality just as a spoon does not know the taste of food.
 [2.49.78]

 One should enjoy the essence of the Bhagavata Purana - a rare thing in this mortal world.
-One should enjoy the essence so that tears of joy may trickle down the eye - a phenomena very rare to occur.
 [3.20.43]

 Bodies are perishable, riches are transitory, death is ever present.
 Hence, virtue should be accumulated.
 [2.47.24]

 The seekers of eternal wisdom should know that the material objects consist of infinitesimal particles.
-Y [3.3.39-40]
+[3.3.39-40]

-When the expiatory and deterrent tortures in hell cease, the living beings are born again in human (or animal) form with the characteristic traits of their sins.
+When their expiatory and deterrent tortures in hell cease, the living beings are born again in human (or animal) form with the characteristic traits of their sins.
 [2.46.9-10] (2)

 One should worship Primeval Being with all eight organs of the body [astanga-pranama]. [cf. 3.24.40]